uber-archive/focuson/README.md

 == How to make focuson useful
 Focuson is customized for Uber's codebase.

-To make it useful you will need to identify relevant set of sources and sinks for your codebase.
+To make it useful you will need to identify a relevant set of sources and sinks for your codebase.
 Some of these are globally true and already built-in, like eval() as a sink for RCE.